chaoss/website/Community/News/community_manager_use_case.md

 5. Test coverage within a repository is something to consider measuring for safety critical systems software.

-6. Identifying the relationship between the DCO and the CLA.
+6. Identifying the relationship between the DCO (Developer Certificate of Origin) and the CLA (Contributor License Agreement).

 7. There is a tension between risk and value that, as our metrics develop in those areas, we are well advised to keep in mind.